eclipseisoffline/customname/README.md

 or give their items colourful names and lore.
 Mostly designed to be used in small, private servers, although through the use of name groups you can also limit which players can use which prefixes/suffixes/nicknames.

+Optionally, the mod also has a feature to display custom names in-game, above a player's head.
+This also features options to customise the style (background colour and text opacity), as well as customising the lines of text shown.

 Supports prefixes/suffixes set with LuckPerms as well!

 Feel free to report any bugs, or suggest new features, at the issue tracker.